fabiolnh/reactive-programming/README.md

 - Problems without Reactive Programming:
   * 300 threads in the pool -> 1500 requests per second (suppose: Request per second: 5 - 200ms each)
   * Each thread is responsible for each request
-  * Too many request could result in lost of responsivity, and them unavailability
+  * Too many request could result in lost of responsivity, and then unavailability
   * If you increase the number of threads, the memory will increase too much (too much cost).

 - How can it get better?